RickStrahl/BlogPosts/2025-04/TheStrongArmOfDotNetWrestlingWithX64andArm64/TheStrongArmOfDotNetWrestlingWithX64andArm64.md

 So I chose to swap the EXEs during the Installation process on ARM swapping out the Main EXE with the Arm64 one.

 ##AD##

 ### Installer Helper
 To do this I have an [Installer helper that I already use during installation to install the .NET Runtime](https://weblog.west-wind.com/posts/2023/Jun/21/Getting-the-NET-Desktop-Runtime-Installed-with-a-Custom-Runtime-Checker-and-Installer) if it's not present.
+There's [a GitHub repo](https://github.com/RickStrahl/DotnetDesktopRuntimeInstaller) with a template project that can you can customized or integrated to use as your own install helper.

 The helper is a tiny .NET Framework Console application that is called from the installer with a `-runtimeinstall` command line switch.
 The helper is a .NET framework app, because its main function is to check if the .NET Core Runtime that the app requires is installed.
 The .NET Core runtime may not be available yet, hence the `net472` target on the helper.